andyzhangx/kubernetes-drivers/README.md

-# flexvolume-on-azure
+# kubernetes flexvolume driver on Azure
-This repository has all flexvolumes on azure
+This repository contains all kuernetes flex volume drivers on azure